koenrane/KR-new-site/content/judgment-day-insights-from-judgment-in-managerial-decision.md

 The availability heuristic goes wrong when our saliency-weighted perceptions of the frequency of events is a biased estimator of the real frequency, when we happen to be extrapolating off of a very small sample size, or when our memory structure makes recalling some kinds of things harder (e.g. words starting with 'a' versus words whose third letter is 'a').
 Concepts get inappropriately activated in our mind, and we therefore reason incorrectly.
 Attention also explains anchoring: you can more readily bring to mind things related to your anchor due to salience.

-The representativeness heuristic can be understood as highly salient concept-activations inappropriately dominating our reasoning.
+The representativeness heuristic can be understood as highly salient concept activations inappropriately dominating our reasoning.
 We then ignore e.g. base rates, sample size, statistical phenomena (regression to the mean), and the conjunctive burden of propositions.
 Consider how neural network activations could explain the following:

 > Intuitively, thinking of Linda as a feminist bank teller "feels" more correct than thinking of her as only a bank teller.

 The case for confirmation bias seems to be a little more involved.
-We had evolutionary pressure to win arguments, which might mean our cognitive search aims to _find_ supportive arguments and _avoid_ even subconsciously signalling that we are aware of the existence of counterarguments.
+We had evolutionary pressure to win arguments, which might mean our cognitive search aims to _find_ supportive arguments and _avoid_ even subconsciously signaling that we are aware of the existence of counterarguments.
 This means that those supportive arguments _feel_ salient, and we (perhaps by "design") get to feel unbiased - we aren't consciously discarding evidence, we're just following our normal search/reasoning process!
 This is [what our search algorithm feels like from the inside.](https://www.lesswrong.com/posts/yA4gF5KrboK2m2Xu7/how-an-algorithm-feels-from-inside)

 ## Making heads and tails of probabilistic reasoning